-We aim to ensure children and families are provided with an orientation procedure that allows the family to transition into the Service positively and in a well-informed manner, meeting the children's and families' individual needs.
+We aim to ensure children and families are provided with an orientation procedure that allows the family to transition into the Service positively and well-informed, meeting the children and families' individual needs.
 We strive to establish respectful and supportive relationships between families and the Service to promote positive outcomes for children whilst adhering to legislative requirements.